jonreid/OCMockito/README.md

 __Mac:__

-Add OCHamcrest.framework and OCMockito.framework and to your project.
+Add both OCHamcrest.framework and OCMockito.framework and to your project.

 Add a Copy Files build phase to copy both OCHamcrest.framework and OCMockito.framework and to your Products Directory.
 For unit test bundles, make